p-ranav/iris/README.md

 ### Publish-Subscribe Interactions

-Here's a simple publish-subscribe example:
+Here's a simple publish-subscribe example.
+Let's start with the publisher - This is a time-triggered `sender` that publishes messages every 500ms.

 ```cpp
 // publisher.cpp